emilyantosch/shc_pr3_vl/SOL2/slides_4/main.typ

 == Where Are We Currently?

-- Zuletzt haben wir uns mit Klassen und Objekten beschäftigt.
+- Last time we dealt with classes and objects.
-- Sie können nun
+- You can now
-  - einfache Klassen in Java schreiben,
+  - write simple classes in Java,
-  - aus den Klassen Objekte erzeugen, Attribute verwenden und Methoden aufrufen und
+  - create objects from classes, use attributes and call methods and
-  - Klassenvariablen und Klassenmethoden verwenden.
+  - use class variables and class methods.
-- Heute geht es weiter mit *Klassenbibliotheken*.
+- Today we continue with *Class Libraries*.

 #slide[
-  1. Imperative Konzepte
+  1. Imperative Concepts
-  2. Klassen und Objekte
+  2. Classes and Objects
-  3. *Klassenbibliothek*
+  3. *Class Library*
-  4. Vererbung
+  4. Inheritance
-  5. Schnittstellen
+  5. Interfaces
-  6. Graphische Oberflächen
+  6. Graphical User Interfaces
-  7. Ausnahmebehandlung
+  7. Exception Handling
-  8. Eingaben und Ausgaben
+  8. Input and Output
   9. Multithreading (Parallel Computing)
 ]

 == The Goal of This Chapter

-- Sie wenden Zeichenketten beispielsweise für eine formatierte Ausgabe von Daten an.
+- You apply strings, for example, for formatted output of data.
-- Sie organisieren gleichartige Daten in Feldern, Matrizen sowie Listen.
+- You organize similar data in fields, matrices and lists.
-- Sie wandeln Zeichenketten in Zahlenwerte und wenden mathematische Funktionen auf Zahlenwerte an.
+- You convert strings to numerical values and apply mathematical functions to numerical values.

 = Strings